 Is your knee swollen, stiff, and slow to straighten?
 You may have torn your meniscus.
 That’s the C-shaped piece of cartilage that cushions your shinbone from your thighbone like a shock absorber and distributes weight across your knee joint.
 This very common knee injury has traditionally been treated with surgery to remove frayed cartilage and tissue, often leaving them vulnerable to further damage in the future.

-Don't allow a torn meniscus to degenerate your knee stability and range of movement, or even develop into osteoarthritis.
-To speak with a regenerative medicine practitioner in Newton, MA, call (617) 315-2908 or contact us online.
+Don’t allow a torn meniscus to degenerate your knee stability and range of movement or develop into osteoarthritis.
+Speak with a regenerative medicine practitioner for a consultation in Newton today at (617) 315-2908 or contact us online.

 You’ll know your meniscus is probably torn when you consistently feel the following symptoms: